hathitrust/crms/README.md

 ### Project Structure
-- `bib_rights` two miscellaneous scrips related to bibliographic rights.
+- `bib_rights` two miscellaneous scripts related to bibliographic rights.
 - `bin` For the most part these are actions and reports run as cron jobs
 - `cgi` Main entry point `cgi/crms` as well as Perl modules and view templates
   - This is the directory most in need of reorganization.
 In future much of its